maoTheSolution/FirstPython/README.md

 # FirstPython
 1. Types and Calculations
 2. Statements and Loops
     - for loop : when you have a specific number to repeat the same process, you can use a for loop.
         '''python
-        # print 10 digits from 0 to 9
         for each in range(0,10,1):
             print(each)
         '''